Micscape Lite - Product Review

 The four base pairs, phosphate group, deoxyribose sugar group.
 Tip: The instructions suggest the base pairs are built first but these require the most care.
 I preferred to build in order of complexity, i.e. phosphates, sugars, thymine / cytosine base pairs (pyrimidines, single ring), adenine / guanine (purine double ring).
 (The phosphate orientation shown is not that adopted in the model).
 The long white bonds are hydrogen bonds between C-G and T-A.

 The six sub-groups shown here assembled.
 The builder really becomes familiar with their structure at the atomic level when building the required 28 phosphates, 30 sugar rings and 15 base pairs!
+The kit notes does not mention the extra two phosphates and two open oxygen bonds to terminate the 3' and 5' ends for both backbones but there are spare atoms to add these.

 Tip: As the bases use a variety of atom centres depending on for example ring strain, it is useful to prepare a template for each base and lay on the correct atoms and bond lengths prior to assembly.
 For example the two planar nitrogens and carbons in the five membered ring are strained and use Ni, Ch and Cg whereas the six membered rings use Nj and Cj.
 The Minit system marks angles with tick marks, the Orbit imprints the angles.
 (The positive symbol is used to denote an atom attached to the strings, not a charge).